LeanKit-Labs/jscs-jsx-rules/README.md

 ## What Is It

-Currently, this plugin provides a single rule to help enforce spacing inside of JSX expression containers.
+Currently, this plugin provides two rules that help enforce spacing inside of JSX expression containers.

 ## Usage